 For example, when you need to authenticate a subset of APIs related to a specific domain like pricing.

-The advantage of this approach, is because you could have the best of both worlds: the authentication/authorization rules at a certain level of isolation without having a single point of failure in your architecture.
+The advantage of this approach is because you could have the best of both worlds: the authentication/authorization rules at a certain level of isolation without having a single point of failure in your architecture.

-The disadvantaged of this approach, is to lose partially the technology agnosticism inherent to an architecture based on Microservices.
+The disadvantage of this approach, is to lose partially the technology agnosticism inherent to an architecture based on Microservices.
 As it is a shared library, you have to run all of your Microservices using the same language that the library uses, or the same runtime like in JVM-based applications.

 Breaking down the shared library approach